mongodb/specifications/source/retryable-writes/retryable-writes.rst

 the previous attempt should be raised.
 If all server errors are labeled "NoWritesPerformed", then the first error should be raised.

+If a driver associates server information (e.g. the server address or description) with an error, the driver MUST ensure that the reported server information corresponds to the server that originated the error.

 The above rules are implemented in the following pseudo-code:

 .. code-block:: typescript